David Stoddart, Baron Stoddart of Swindon

-Early life
+Early life and career

 David Leonard Stoddart was born on 4 May 1926 to Arthur and Queenie Stoddart.
 He was educated at St Clement Danes Holborn Estate Grammar School for Boys and Henley Grammar School.
+Upon leaving school he worked as a trainee for the GPO telephones division, as a manager at a grocery shop, as a clerk on the railways and in hospitals, and finally as a clerical worker for the Central Electricity Generating Board (CEGB) at the power station it operated in Earley, near Reading.

 Political career

 Stoddart joined the Labour Party in 1947.
 He was a member of the County Borough Council of Reading from 1954 to 1972 and the leader of the Council from 1967 to 1972.

 Stoddart was the Labour candidate for Newbury in 1959 and 1964, and narrowly lost at Swindon in a by-election in 1969.

 Stoddart became the Labour Member of Parliament for Swindon in 1970, but in 1983 he lost his seat to the Conservative Simon Coombs.
-Stoddart was a government whip from 1975 to 1978, PPC to the Housing Minister 1974–75 and Front Bench opposition spokesman on Trade and Industry.
+Stoddart was a government whip from 1975 to 1978, Parliamentary Private Secretary to the Minister for Housing from 1974 to 1975 and opposition frontbench spokesman on trade and industry.

 House of Lords

 Stoddart was raised to the peerage as a life peer on 14 September 1983 taking the title Baron Stoddart of Swindon, of Reading in the Royal County of Berkshire.
-He was Chief Front Bench spokesman on energy 1983–1988 and served as House of Lords Whip during the same period.
+He was Chief Front Bench spokesman on energy (1983–1988) and served as House of Lords Whip during the same period.

-He was expelled from the Labour benches in the House of Lords in 2002 for backing a Socialist Alliance candidate at the 2001 general election, an action he took because he strongly opposed the parachuting of Shaun Woodward, a defector from the Conservative Party, into the safe Labour seat of St Helens South.
+He was expelled from the Labour benches in the House of Lords in 2002 for backing a Socialist Alliance candidate at the 2001 general election, an action he took because he strongly opposed the "parachuting" of Shaun Woodward, a defector from the Conservative Party, into the safe Labour seat of St Helens South.

-Stoddart was for many years the Chairman of the Campaign for an Independent Britain, which campaigns for the United Kingdom to end its membership of the European Union, a position he held from 1985 until May 2007.
+Stoddart was for many years the Chairman of the Campaign for an Independent Britain, which campaigned for the United Kingdom to end its membership of the European Union, a position he held from 1985 until May 2007.